 Responsible business is an increasingly common, yet at the same time rather opaque phrase.
-While we can all agree that being responsible as a business is a good thing, finding consensus on exactly what responsibility looks like is more complicated.
+Most people agree that being responsible as a business is a good thing.
+However, finding consensus on exactly what responsibility looks like is more complicated.

-Part of the reason for the confusion over what exactly responsibility means when it comes to business is that there isn’t always consensus over what responsibility means at a societal level either.
+Part of the reason it’s hard to agree on what responsible business means is because we don’t have consensus over what responsibility means at a societal level either.
 Given this, we start our consideration of responsible business with a look at what responsibility means for society.

 Responsibility at a Societal Level

-While our nations differ in their views as to what responsibility looks like at a societal level, some efforts are being made to establish consensus in this area.
-The best global framework that we have at the moment that provides guidance in relation to what responsibility looks like at a societal level is the UN’s Sustainable Development Goals.
+Many nations differ in their views as to what responsibility looks like at a societal level.
+To overcome this, some efforts are being made to establish consensus in this area.
+The best global framework that we currently have in relation to what responsibility looks like at a societal level is the UN’s Sustainable Development Goals (SGDs).

-The 17 UN Sustainable Development Goals (SDGs) cover a wide range of social and environmental factors that will shape what our human experiences on earth will be like in years to come.
+The 17 UN SDGs cover a wide range of social and environmental factors.
+These factors will shape what our human experiences on earth will be like in years to come.
 They were adopted by all UN member states in 2015 as part of the 2030 Agenda for Sustainable Development which set out a 15-year, global plan to achieve the Goals.

 The Role of Business